selenebun/td-editor/README.md

 * Spacebar to toggle graphical display mode
 * 0-7 and arrow keys to select tiles to place
 * C to clear graphical display tiles
+* D to toggle automatically updating display layer as you draw
 * F to fill map with currently selected decorative tile
 * M to import and load map string (will reset map!)
 * P to automatically pathfind